Georgije Nikolajević

-Georgije Nikolajević (Георгије Николајевић; secular name: Đorđe Nikolajević; 20 April 1807 – 8 February 1896) was a Serbian cleric, theologian, writer, professor and later in life Metropolitan of Dabar-Bosna.
+Georgije Nikolajević (Георгије Николајевић; secular name: Đorđe Nikolajević; 20 April 1807 – 8 February 1896) was a Serbian cleric, theologian, writer, professor and later in life Dabar and Bosnia.
 He was a member of the Serbian Learned Society and the Serbian Royal Academy of Sciences.

 Georgije Nikolajević was also a teacher, priest, professor of the Theological Seminary in Zadar, a member of the Consistory of the Dalmatian Diocese, rector and professor of the Sarajevo-Reljevo Theological Seminary, and a member of the Consistory of the Metropolitanate of Dabar-Bosna.
 In his later years, he was elected Metropolitan of Dabar-Bosna.
 He was the initiator and member of various charitable cooperatives and funds.
 He was also engaged in literary work and edited the Serbian Dalmatian magazine.

 Childhood and schooling

 Georgije Nikolajević was born in the village of Jaško in Srem on 20 April 1807 as Đorđe Nikolajević.
 He was born in a priestly family to father Simeon and mother Vasilije.
 He finished primary school in his native village.
 After primary school, from 1817 to 1819, he went to a German school in Sremska Mitrovica, and after that, he enrolled in the grammar school in Sremski Karlovci.
 After high school, he enrolled in the seminary of Sremski Karlovci.